mankeletor/kapow-builds/README.md

-# kapow-builds
+# kawpow-builds
-Most mined kawpaw coins builds for linux (deb/ubuntu and based distros)
+These are the most mined kawpaw coins builds for linux (deb/ubuntu and based distros)

 # Available scripts